unicode-org/cldr/ldml/tr35-general.md

 #### <a name="Revisiting" href="#Revisiting">Revisiting</a>

 If the resulting text contains a vertical bar "|", then that means that processing will proceed from that point and that the transform will revisit part of the resulting text.
 Thus the | marks a "cursor" position.
-For example, if we have the following, then the string "xa" will convert to "w".
+For example, if we have the following, then the string "xa" will convert to "yw".

 ```
 x → y | z ;